comprna/RATTLE/README.md

 ```

 This command will generate 1 fastq/fasta file per cluster in the specified folder.
-This is useful to analyze particular clusters, perform alignments...
+This is useful to analyze particular clusters, perform alignments, etc.

 ## Error correction
 ```